Funk rock: 1980s

-Red Hot Chili Peppers's second and third albums (which were released 1985 and 1987 respectively, and featured guitarist Hillel Slovak) have been described as the more funk-oriented albums of their collection.
-This is often characterized by a driving bass-line which is played over a sparse guitar track occasionally punctuated by metal-like riffs and solos (such as the solo in the middle of "Backwoods").
+Red Hot Chili Peppers's second and third albums (which were released 1985 and 1987).
+UK Planet Radio called Red Hot Chili Peppers "funk rock legends".

 1990s

 Keziah Jones, Seal, and Stevie Salas released funk rock albums.
-And in the early 1990s, several bands combined funky rhythms with heavy metal guitar sounds, resulting in "funk metal," where the emphasis is in using much heavier distorted guitar sounds in the mix.
+And in the early 1990s, several bands combined funky rhythms with heavy metal guitar sounds, resulting in "funk metal", where the emphasis is in using much heavier distorted guitar sounds in the mix.
 Funk rock employs more of a lighter, "crunchier" distorted guitar sound, and the musical emphasis tends to be more beat-driven with prominent bass lines; more rhythmic in the R&B sense.